glynnforrest/reform/README.md

 [![Build Status](https://travis-ci.org/glynnforrest/reform.png)](https://travis-ci.org/glynnforrest/reform)

-Create PHP forms that render and validate with ease.
+The Reform library makes it easy to create forms in PHP.
 Create a form, add rows and validation, then simply echo it to the browser.
+Everything else is done automatically - checking for submissions, validating data, setting values, creating labels and error messages, handling CSRF...

+For greater control, the form can be rendered row-by-row, or even in individual pieces.
+You can use only a few features without the rest getting in the way.

+## Features

 * Many row types and validation rules.
-Easily add custom types to match your requirements.
+It is trivial to add custom types to match your requirements.
-* Use different renderers to apply styles to the form, e.g. Bootstrap, without changing code.
+* Different renderers to apply styles to the form (e.g. Bootstrap).
+Changing the renderer can be done with a single line of code.
 * Integration with
   [Symfony HttpFoundation](https://github.com/symfony/HttpFoundation)
   to automatically submit forms.
 * Security measures like honeypot fields and timers, and integration with [Blockade](https://github.com/glynnforrest/blockade) for automatic CSRF protection.
-* Use events to customize how forms behave.
+* Events to customize how forms behave.

 ## Quickstart